Kotti/Kotti/docs/index.rst

 The ``kotti.templates.*`` configuration settings allow you to define alternative template and CSS files to be used.
-An example that overrides botht the master template for all public views and configures an alternative CSS file for the edit interface:
+An example that overrides both the master template for all public views and configures an alternative CSS file for the edit interface:

 .. code-block:: ini